aws-solutions-library-samples/guidance-for-near-real-time-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

 bin/nodetool status
 ```

-Note: nodetool status should show you a Three node Cassandra cluster
+Note: nodetool status should show you a Three node Cassandra cluster.

 7. Stay on `CassandraNode-Three` commandline and create `keyspace` and `table` in Cassandra cluster.